IzzyBeraja/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 The `api` service will use the `linkextractor-api:step4-python` image that is not built yet, but will be built on-demand using the `Dockerfile` from the `./api` directory.
 This service will be exposed on the port `5000` of the host.

-The second service named `web` will use official `php:7-apache` image directly from the DockerHub, that's why we do not have a `Dockerfile` for it.
+The second service named `web` will use the official `php:7-apache` image directly from DockerHub; that's why we do not have a `Dockerfile` for it.
 The service will be exposed on the default HTTP port (i.e., `80`).
 We will supply an environment variable named `API_ENDPOINT` with the value `http://api:5000/api/` to tell the PHP script where to connect to for the API access.
 Notice that we are not using an IP address here, instead, `api:5000` is being used because we will have a dynamic hostname entry in the private network for the API service matching its service name.